AlephVault/standard-evm-events-http-mongodb-storage/README.md

 # standard-evm-events-http-mongodb-storage
-A standard HTTP storage implementation for EVM events from perhaps different smart contracts and perhaps different event types.
+A trait to implement a standard mongodb server which logs events and also caches some data related to them.